TRIQS/dft_tools/.github/ISSUE_TEMPLATE/bug.md

 2. [Second Step]
 3. [and so on...]

+or paste a minimal code example to reproduce the issue.

 **Expected behavior:** [What you expect to happen]

 **Actual behavior:** [What actually happens]

-**Reproduces how often:** [What percentage of the time does it reproduce?]

 ### Versions

+Please provide the application version that you used.

 You can get this information from copy and pasting the output of
 ```bash
 python -c "from app4triqs.version import *; show_version(); show_git_hash();"
 ```
 from the command line.
-Also, please include the OS and what version of the OS you're running.
+Also, please include the OS you are running and its version.

+### Formatting

+Please use markdown in your issue message.
+A useful summary of commands can be found [here](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf).

 ### Additional Information